didactic-meme/pyfuncol/README.md

 To use the methods, you just need to import pyfuncol.
 Some examples:

-**Note:** If you are not using forbiddenfruit, the functions will not automatically be extended to the builtins.
+**Note:** If you are not using forbiddenfruit, the functions will not extend the builtins.
 Please [see here](#usage-without-forbiddenfruit) for usage without forbiddenfruit

 ```python
 import pyfuncol